vnsnippets/arch-basmati-rice/README.md

 # Services

-## Networking Service
+## Network Service

-`Networking.qml` is a reactive, event-driven singleton for monitoring and controlling network connectivity through NetworkManager.
-It follows a **Two-Tier architecture**: a persistent DBus stream provides instant change notifications (Tier 1), while on-demand `nmcli` and `gdbus` calls handle data-heavy queries and actions (Tier 2).
-All Tier-2 one-shot commands are routed through the `Command` singleton so process lifetimes are managed in one place.
+**Network Service** `NetworkService.qml` is a reactive, event-driven singleton for monitoring and controlling network connectivity through NetworkManager.

+It follows a **Two-Tier architecture**:
+- Tier 1: A persistent DBus stream provides instant change notifications
+- Tier 2: On-demand `nmcli` and `gdbus` calls handle data-heavy queries and actions.

+All Tier-2 one-shot commands are routed through the `Daemon.qml` singleton so process lifetimes are managed in one place.

 ---